-To date, there are 27 private medical clinics (1 in Savaii, 26 in Upolu), 7 private owned pharmacies, 5 private dentistry clinics and a home for the elderly.
-All are located in the Apia urban area with the exception of one private medical clinic based in Savaii.
+There are 27 private medical clinics (one in Savaii and 26 in Upolu), eight privately owned pharmacies, six private dentistry clinics, two private laboratories, and a home for the elderly.
+All are located in the Apia urban area, with the exception of one private medical clinic in Savaii.
+A home for the elderly is currently being built in Savaii.